Skip to content

 Will publishing my model glass-box let other people copy it?

-Other users can fork the graph and retrain it, yes.
+Other users can copy your model and retrain it, yes.
 That is by design.
-What they cannot do is copy your judgment about which features mattered most, which experiments you abandoned, and which calibration choices you made.
-Empirically, forks of strong glass-box models underperform their originals because the forker rebuilds the surface but not the editorial taste underneath.
-Transparency is a moat, not a giveaway, when the underlying skill compounds over many decisions.
+What they cannot copy is your judgment — which factors you decided mattered most, the experiments you tried and threw out, and the tweaks you made to get the win-odds honest.
+In practice, copies of strong glass-box models do worse than the originals, because the copier gets the snapshot but not the instinct behind it.
+Transparency is a moat, not a giveaway, when the skill keeps compounding bet after bet.

 How do I evaluate a glass box model in five minutes?